 B. Requirements for Classiﬁed Status

-By the end of the first semester of the program students must have a cumulative undergraduate GPA of at least 3.0 or a GPA of at least 3.0 for the M.A. program.
+- Cumulative undergraduate GPA of at least 3.0 or GPA of at least 3.0 for the M.A. program.

 Maintenance of a 3.0 GPA.

 D. Degree Requirements

 SED 610EN Educational Issues and Implications for Multiethnic English and Literacy Classrooms (3)

 SED 617 Microcomputers in the Secondary Reading/Language Arts Curriculum (3)